The

 Phentolamine has been used locally to prevent dermal necrosis after the

-inadvertent extravasation of an receptor agonist.
+receptor agonist.
 The drug also may be

 useful for the treatment of hypertensive crises that follow the abrupt